denv3rr/Tracer-2/README.md

 <br></br>

-Contributions are welcome.
+Contributions welcome.

-Feel free to fork this repo and create a pull request with any changes.
+You can fix this repo and create a pull request with any changes.

 [Create a new fork](https://github.com/denv3rr/Tracer-2/fork)